+1. Presiding Officer May Debate

+The presiding officer may debate from the chair, subject only to such limitations of debate as are by these rules imposed on all members, and shall not be deprived of any of the rights and privileges as a member of the City Council by reason of acting as the presiding officer.

+Getting the Floor

+Improper References to be Avoided: Every member desiring to speak shall utilize the electronic call device to gain the attention and priority of the presiding officer, and upon recognition by the presiding officer, shall confine him/herself to the question under debate, avoiding all personalities and indecorous language.

+3. Interruptions

-- 1. Presiding Officer May Debate: The presiding officer may debate from the chair, subject only to such limitations of debate as are by these rules imposed on all members, and shall not be deprived of any of the rights and privileges as a member of the City Council by reason of acting as the presiding officer. - 2.
-Getting the Floor: Improper References to be Avoided: Every member desiring to speak shall utilize the electronic call device to gain the attention and priority of the presiding officer, and upon recognition by the presiding officer, shall confine him/herself to the question under debate, avoiding all personalities and indecorous language. - 3.
-Interruptions: A Councilmember, once recognized, shall not be interrupted when speaking unless it be to call the person to order, or as herein otherwise provided.
-If a Councilmember, while speaking, be called to order, the Councilmember shall cease speaking until the question of order is determined, and, if in order, shall be permitted to proceed. - 4.
-Division of Question: If the question contains two or more divisional propositions, each of which is capable of standing as a complete proposition if the others are removed, the presiding officer may, and upon request of a Councilmember shall (unless appealed), divide the question. - 5.
-Withdrawal of Motion: A motion may not be withdrawn by the mover without the consent of the Councilmember seconding it. - 6.
-Voting: On the passage of every motion, the vote shall be taken by electronic voting device and entered in full upon the record.
+A Councilmember, once recognized, shall not be interrupted when speaking unless it be to call the person to order, or as herein otherwise provided.
+If a Councilmember, while speaking, be called to order, the Councilmember shall cease speaking until the question of order is determined, and, if in order, shall be permitted to proceed.

+4. Allotted Time for Debate

+Unless waived by a majority of the City Council, each member may speak on an item for up to fifteen (15) minutes as provided in this paragraph.
+The first time a member is recognized to speak on an item, the member shall limit his/her remarks to ten (10) minutes.
+Subsequent opportunities to speak shall be no more than five (5) minutes.
+The presiding officer shall be responsible for tracking time and shall utilize the timing system for this purpose.

+54. Division of Question

+If the question contains two or more divisional propositions, each of which is capable of standing as a complete proposition if the others are removed, the presiding officer may, and upon request of a Councilmember shall (unless appealed), divide the question.

+65. Withdrawal of Motion

+A motion may not be withdrawn by the mover without the consent of the Councilmember seconding it.

+67. Voting

+On the passage of every motion, the vote shall be taken by electronic voting device and entered in full upon the record.
 If the device is inoperable, the vote shall be taken by roll call voice vote recorded by the City Clerk.
 The presiding officer or City Clerk shall announce the result of the vote.
 No Councilmember shall be excused from voting except on matters involving the consideration of the Councilmembers' own official conduct, or where a conflict of interest exists.
 Abstaining votes consent with the majority.
 An explanation of the reason for abstentions is encouraged.